eliaz5536/ShellSketch/README.md

 # Bash Script Template
-Bash script template for implementing simple core functions
+Bash script template for ease of development & implementation for script development.

 ## Usage